 Of these families, one is very well-known – Voulgaris.
 The accomplished silversmith Sotirios Voulgaris moved from Kalarytes to Rome in the 1880s and opened a store that would become the famous brand Bulgari.

 Now, the most famous resident of Kalarytes is undoubtedly Napoleon Zaglis.
-In addition to a rustic inn, this dynamic man runs the local “Pantopoleio” – literally, a shop that sells everything.
+In addition to a running a rustic inn, this dynamic man runs the local “Pantopoleio” – literally, a shop that sells everything.
 In a small village like this, the pantopoleio is the heart of the community, where you can stop in for anything from shampoo to chocolate bars to the latest news of the village.
 Most of all, people come for a chat with Napoleon, the fifth generation to run the pantopoleio (open since the 19th century), and a keeper of traditions and song.
 Napoleon’s panotpoleio is an informal restaurant with excellent home cooking.

 Natural Wonders in Tzoumerka

 All of Tzoumerka is gloriously beautiful – a bold landscape of peaks and deep ravines.
 This is a hikers’ wonderland, with a network mountain paths and kalderimia for exploring.
 Waterfalls cascade into gorges.
 There’s water everywhere – sweet and icy waters gush from springs in every village.